Welcome to the Open Science Community Nijmegen

 Open Science is the practice of science in such a way that others can collaborate and contribute, where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods.

-Examples of «open science practices» therefore include, among other, the practice of conducting preregistered studies (i.e. full transparency w.r.t. planned and conducted analyses), sharing research data and resources (e.g. computer code) required to reproduce empirical results, transparency in evaluation of scientific work (e.g. open peer review), ensuring free access to published work, etc.
+Examples of «open science practices» therefore include, among other, the practice of conducting preregistered studies (i.e., full transparency with regards to planned and conducted analyses), sharing research data and resources (e.g., computer code) required to reproduce empirical results, transparency in the evaluation of scientific work (e.g., open peer review), ensuring free access to published work, etc.

 Open Science as a default

-In OSCN, we do not distinguish «open» science from «traditional» science («Open science is just science done right», the slogan goes) as many of the practices briefly outlined in the preceeding paragraph are best viewed as desirable default scientific behaviours.
-The course of the technological and global sociopolitical developments in the recent decades (e.g. the rise of the world wide web) has considerably reshaped the way science can be and is conducted.
-Academic communities, however, have not yet fully cought up with the developments and possibilities offered to the extent that such disconnect can reasonably be thought to undermine the quality, credibility, and public image of scientific work.
+In OSCN, we do not distinguish «open» science from «traditional» science («Open science is just science done right», the slogan goes) as many of the Open Science practices are best viewed as desirable default scientific behaviours.
+The course of the technological and global sociopolitical developments in the recent decades (e.g., the rise of the world wide web) has considerably reshaped the way science can be and is conducted.
+Academic communities, however, have not yet fully caught up with the developments and possibilities offered to the extent that such disconnect can reasonably be thought to undermine the quality, credibility, and public image of scientific work.